Saifa36622/DRL_HW2/README.md

 0.5 = 1.0 \times (0.9997)^x
 $$

-the answer is around 2310 episode the epsilone value will be at 0.5 and it will converge to min at 0.01 at around 15000 episode ,The epsilon will be like the picture as follow
+the x will be around 2310 episode the epsilone value will be at 0.5 and it will converge to min at 0.01 at around 15000 episode ,The epsilon will be like the picture as follow

 ![image](https://github.com/user-attachments/assets/7ad2a431-a3b9-4877-b814-175f04c16f06)